 At least one dolphin has been found with prion disease, but testing is severely lacking.
 Since dietary factors are clearly linked to neurological disease, we can learn more about the health of whales by studying the people who eat them.
 In turn, the health of the whales can shed light on the health of our food and water supplies upstream.
 A pioneering researcher is conducting such research now to better understand human health, the health of our oceans and the connections between those factors.

+Pioneering research found that Parkinson’s patients on the Faroe Islands have consumed about six times more whale meat and blubber than their neighbors who don’t have the disease.
 Maria Skaalum Petersen is working to shed light on the connection between sick seas, sick whales and sick people.
 Petersen is a researcher in the Department of Occupational and Public Health in the Faroe Islands health service.
 One of her projects has included a comparison of the prevalence of Parkinson’s disease (part of the TSE spectrum) in the Nordic countries.